AlexLipp/autosampler/README.md

 For moderately sized DEMs (<100,000) cells the runtime is nearly instantaneous.
 For a DEM with 1 million cells it took around 20 minutes to complete on a standard desktop computer.
 Information on the progress of the algorithm is produced to the terminal.

+## 2. Sample Processing

+`process_samples.py`

+### Usage

+If used from command line this script is designed to take, 1) a DEM as a `.asc` 2) coordinates (in the same units as the DEM) of sample sites and 3) A drainage area threshold, which indicates the size of the channels which sample sites should be aligned to.

+Alternatively, the functions can be imported e.g., `import process_samples.py`.
+Each function is well documented.

+### Example

+`python process_samples.py cairngorms_topo.asc noisy_sample_sites.csv 5e8` will align the sample site localities given in `noisy_sample_sites.csv` to channels greater than 500 km2, and then subdivide the DEM into the sub-catchments for each sample-site.
+It outputs `fitted_localities.csv` which gives the coordinates of the fitted localities, and the corresponding 'Area ID'.
+This ID number corresponds to a unique sub-catchment in the raster map output `area_IDs.asc`.